 Based on my prior research, the GDP alone can only explain between 67%-89% of the performance in the S&P 500 Index (see my prior articles on http://www.ecnfin.com).
 The remaining 11%-33% is not influenced by the GDP growth.
 There might be other factors that are difficult to predict; such as, geopolitical risk, rise in inflation, and black swan events that nobody expects.

 By using a smaller sample of data, I am able to focus on the current economic environment.
-This may not prevent the forecast error because the model does not incorporate information from historical economic cycles.
+I find it beneficial and more appropriate than using lots of historical data from prior economic cycles.
+One of the downsides of using smaller sample size of data, the model does not incorporate information from historical economic cycles.
+I believe the recent economic data is better at describing the health of the stock market.

 Forecast of the future S&P 500 Index is based on historical data and future expectations that may not be correct.
 This paper was written as an opinion only.
 The data is not guaranteed to be accurate or complete.
 Please consult with your financial advisor before making an investment decision.